hindu-comm/weblogs/manasataramgini/2013/07/2013-07-13_the-fake-scientist.md

 practice and research in India.
 The said vaishya now equipped with a degree in the biological science wondered: “That is the place I should go.
-Let me imbibe the good life of indraprastha and get an even greater degree, the PhD\!
+Let me imbibe the good life of indraprastha and get an even greater degree, the PhD!
 With that I will probably make some good money.”
 Since he was a master of “cracking the situation” he cracked way through the entrance exam and found himself in the PhD program of the said institute.
 Not being a man of learning, and incapable of the attention